Skip to Main Content

 Niseko Restaurants - Where to Eat & Drink

-You may be coming to Japan for the powder, but for the vast majority of international travelers, things like snow quantity aren’t even on their radar when they're booking those trans-Pacific flights.
-But Japanese food sure is.
-And lucky for us, the Niseko area has both snow and sushi in abundance.
+You may be coming to Japan for the powder, but for the vast majority of international travelers, things like snow quantity aren’t even on the radar.
+Japanese food is, though, and luckily the Niseko area has both snow and sushi in abundance.

-If you’re coming from a background of skiing and snowboarding in US resorts, one thing that will come as a welcome surprise in Japan is the quality and price of on-mountain food.
-Stop by any of the mid-mountain cafes and grab a hot bowl of delicious ramen, or some steamed buns at a price and quality that would be hard to find in the middle of most American cities.
+Comapred to US resorts, the quality and price of on-mountain food in Japan is a welcome surprise.
+Stop by any of the mid-mountain cafes and grab a hot bowl of delicious ramen or some steamed buns at a price that would be hard to find in America.

-Another cool unique feature of the Niseko food scene is the abundance of food trucks.
-Right by the Seiceomart, you’ll find a lovely little food truck scene like something straight out of Portland, complete with delicious and unique takes on classic Japanese food served in lowkey style.
+A cool feature of the Niseko food scene is the abundance of food trucks.
+Right by the Seiceomart, you’ll find a lovely little food truck scene that feels straight out of Portland, complete with delicious and lowkey takes on classic Japanese food.

 For those looking for something a little fancier, you won’t have to look far.
-We love The Barn and Bang Bang for classy eats and Wagyu beef, and sit down sushi.
+We love The Barn and Bang Bang for classy eats, Wagyu beef, and sit down sushi.

 Things to Do in Niseko Beyond Skiing & Snowboarding

-Skiing and snowboarding through waist deep powder, despite being one of the best feelings on the planet, is admittedly pretty tiring.
+Skiing and snowboarding through waist deep powder is epic but it's also admittedly tiring.
 So chances are, at some point in your trip, you may need a day (or at least an afternoon) of rest.

 Niseko Ski Passes & Lift Tickets

-One big draw to Niseko in the past few years is the fact that it is included on several multi-resort passes.
-With 5 days included on the Base Ikon Pass, 7 on the full Ikon Pass, and 2 on the Mountain Collective Pass, folks who use the one of these to ride at home will be stoked to find themselves skiing more or less “for free” on the pass they already have.
+Niseko United and its four interlinked resorts have been extra popular in the past few years because they are included on several multi-resort passes.
+Folks who use one of the following passes at home will be stoked to find themselves skiing more or less “for free” on the pass they already have:

-But if you don’t plan on riding other resorts on one of those passes, it’s probably not worth getting it just for the trip.
-US skiers will find Japanese lift tickets to be pretty reasonably priced, even at a world-class resort like Niseko.
-A one day All Mountain Pass (valid at, you guessed it, all four mountains) runs around 75 USD for the 24/25 season, and multi day options are available.
+If you don’t plan on riding other resorts on one of those passes, it’s probably not worth getting it just for the trip.
+US skiers will find Japanese lift tickets to be pretty reasonably priced, even at a world-class resort like Niseko United.
+A one day All-Mountain Pass (valid at all four areas) runs around $75 USD for the 24/25 season, and multi day options are available.

-Finally, even if you have an Ikon Pass or multi-day All Mountain Pass, we definitely recommend trekking over to Rusutsu for a day or two.
-The smaller mountain uses a strange pay-by-the-hour ticket pricing system, which despite being a bit convoluted, ends up working out to some pretty affordable skiing.
+Finally, even if you have an Ikon Pass or multi-day All-Mountain Pass, we definitely recommend trekking over to Rusutsu for a day or two.
+The smaller mountain uses an unusual pay-by-the-hour ticket pricing system, which is a bit convoluted but ends up working out to some pretty affordable skiing.

-All in all, if you get a 5-day ticket to United, plus a day or two at Rutsu and a day or two of ski touring and/or resting, you can get yourself a pretty nice window to explore all that the Niseko area has to offer for a pretty reasonable price.
+All in all, if you get a 5-day ticket to United, plus a day or two at Rusutsu and a day or two of ski touring and/or resting, you can explore all that the Niseko area has to offer for a pretty reasonable price.

 Blowhard Lodge Niseko Japan